KappaSigmaMu/kappasigmamu.github.io/README.md

 ### Managing Proof-of-Ink images

-We use IPFS to host the images and IPNS to resolve to the mutable folder.
-The images are optimized and renamed to `<member_hash>.jpg`` before getting uploaded.
+We use IPFS to host the images and Pinata to pin the folder.
+The images are optimized and renamed to `<member_hash>.jpg` before getting uploaded.
 The scripts can be found inside `scripts/poi`.

 - Optimize an entire folder:
 ```